 Genre(s): Thriller, Horror

 There is an excellent technique used throughout The Last House On The Left that helps to mimic the situation at hand.
 The camera moves in and out of focus continuously creating the effect that reality is no longer clear.
 The blurring of reality portrays how what may seem to be unreal, impossible, is in fact happening.
-The characters are no longer living in a comprehensible and predictable world; it has become skewed, and no longer can they see things without distortion.
+The characters are no longer living in a comprehensible and predictable world in this remake of the 1972 The Last House on the Left; it has become skewed, and no longer can they see things without distortion.

 Score and Soundtrack